- Class I Members (state agency CVSA-certified inspectors)

 - A pdf of class training materials will be made available for download on the day of the training.

-- Participants who want a certificate will be able to login to their CVSA member portal and take a final exam on the CVSA Learning site.
+- Participants who want a certificate must log in to their CVSA member portal and take a final exam on the CVSA Learning site.
 A passing score on the final exam is 80% or higher.